 While simulation technology is already widely used in automotive, aerospace, and multiple other industries, its adoption in architecture and construction has been limited by a number of factors.
 The primary obstacles are the lack of affordable tools, as well as the specialized knowledge required to successfully use them.

 Nonetheless, fluid flow simulation holds great promise for the AEC industry, giving architects and engineers the ability to predict and optimize the performance of buildings in the early stages of the design process.
-And with the recent efforts to democratize CFD technology, including the emergence of easy-to-use, cloud-based platforms with flexible pricing systems, tapping into its full potential is no longer an impossible task.
+And with the recent efforts to democratize CFD software technology, including the emergence of easy-to-use, cloud-based platforms with flexible pricing systems, tapping into its full potential is no longer an impossible task.

 With the aid of CFD modeling, engineers in the AEC industry can:

-CFD can help HVAC engineers examine the effectiveness and efficiency of various heating and ventilation systems by virtually testing different diffuser types and locations, as well as supplying air conditions and system control schedules.
+CFD software can help HVAC engineers examine the effectiveness and efficiency of various heating and ventilation systems by virtually testing different diffuser types and locations, as well as supplying air conditions and system control schedules.
 It can also be successfully used to predict the performance of fans, compressors or pumps, investigate flow, minimize pressure drop in ducts, or optimize heating and cooling equipment.

 Wind forces are an important design parameter for tall buildings, billboards, solar panels, offshore platforms, and other structures, especially at the preliminary design stages.
 CFD presents a realistic and cost-efficient alternative to experimental testing, allowing architects and civil engineers to test their designs and estimate the bending and the twisting phenomenon on structures without using tabular values from standards and codes.